filswan/go-swan-provider/README.md

 * Download offline deals automatically using aria2 for downloading service.
 * Import deals using lotus once download completed.
-* Synchronize deal status to filwan.com so that both client and miner will know the status changes in realtime.
+* Synchronize deal status to [Swan Platform](https://www.filswan.com/) so that both client and miner will know the status changes in realtime.

 ## Prerequisite
 - lotus-miner